google-site-verification=3fn4-vhUCA6X0ZyVQOBU-zk7Q3EImfbsmAszEw4icOk

 Obstetrics (two, 4 week-blocks)

-All interns will gain experience in obstetrics through two, four week-blocks in our unopposed labor and delivery floor.
-We are the only high-risk delivery labor and delivery unit in the county, providing us a great deal of complexity and experience usually only seen in tertiary centers.
+All interns will gain experience in obstetrics through two 4-week blocks in our unopposed labor and delivery floor.
+We are the only high-risk delivery labor and delivery unit in our county, providing us a great deal of complexity and experience usually only seen in tertiary centers.
 In addition to training on the labor and delivery service, we also spend two full days with other family medicine residents in the UC Davis network to train in the family medicine ALSO (advanced life support in obstetrics) course.
 Our residents easily make the requirements for the number of both vaginal and Cesarean deliveries at our hospital under the guidance of our obstetrics-fellowship trained family medicine attending and the supportive obstetricians & midwives.
 Our residents serve as first-assist for Cesarean sections as the obstetrics and gynecology service does not have residents.
-At the end of the two blocks, our residents not only gain experience regarding the bread and butter of obstetrics, but also gain exposure to high risk patients, multiples, ultrasound, operative vaginal delivery, and perineal repair.
+At the end of the two blocks, our residents not only gain experience regarding the bread and butter of obstetrics, but also gain exposure to high risk patients, multiple-gestation deliveries, Obstetric ultrasound, operative vaginal delivery, and perineal repair.
 After two blocks of obstetrics and the ALSO course, our residents can then begin taking care of continuity prenatal patients.
-These prenatal patients give the resident the opportunity to care for the mother prior to pregnancy, during delivery, and after delivery along with the newborn.
+These prenatal patients give the residents the opportunity to care for the mother prior to pregnancy, during delivery, and after delivery along with the newborn.

 There are two blocks of obstetrics during the intern year, each lasting 4 weeks.
 After completion of the two obstetrics blocks, the resident becomes eligible to take care of their own continuity prenatal patient, for which the resident will be responsible for prenatal, perinatal, and postnatal care for the mother.